bkstar123/jquery-ajax-uploader/README.md

 ## 1. Requirements

-This plugin does not support the old versions of Internet Explorer.
+- This plugin does not support the old versions of Internet Explorer.
+- This plugin requires Bootstrap 4.x

 You should make sure that the page html layout has the following ```<meta>``` tag:
 ```html